alice1904/Sunset-over-an-infinite-sea/readme.md

 ## CONTENTS

 The code to build the project is in the src folder.
 Little information about the available functionalities can be found in this document below.
-You will find also a report (made with typst) in PDF format, a video presenting the project and the the slides I used for my presentation (in PDF and Power Point format).
+You will find also a report (made with typst) in PDF format and the the slides I used to present the project.
 Finally, you'll find some pictures and videos of the project in the screenshot folder.

-You can share my project presentation with the other students.

 ## FUNCTIONALITIES OF THE PROJECT